afsc-assessments/ebswp_2023/doc/EBSpollock.md

 #### Uncrewed surface vehicle (USV) deployment and data processing

 NOAA’s fisheries research vessel was unable to perform the planned 2020 acoustic-trawl survey due to the COVID-19 pandemic.
-Instead, three chartered  Saildrone$^{(TM)} uncrewed surface vehicles (USVs) were deployed from Alameda, CA, to the Bering Sea to perform this task.
+Instead, three chartered  Saildrone$^{(TM)}$ uncrewed surface vehicles (USVs) were deployed from Alameda, CA, to the Bering Sea to perform this task.
 AFSC scientists acted quickly with support from NOAA’s office of science and technology in the late spring to organize this as an option given the potential for surveys to be canceled or curtailed.
 This contingency plan was possible due to AFSC’s previous experience working closely as part of a private-public partnership between Saildrone, Simrad, and NOAA Research’s Pacific Marine Environmental Laboratory (PMEL).
-Saildrone has collaborated with the AFSC and PMEL on several missions in the Arctic since 2016 to develop the vehicle’s capabilities and refine the sensors (Meinig et al., 2019).
+Saildrone has collaborated with the
+AFSC and PMEL on several missions in the Arctic since 2016 to develop the vehicle’s capabilities and refine the sensors (Meinig et al., 2019).
 The USVs were equipped with Simrad EK80 mini split-beam echo sounders equivalent to those used on NOAA surveys (De Robertis et al., 2019).
 In addition, they are equipped with a suite of instruments to collect oceanographic and meteorological data above and below the sea surface including air and sea temperatures, wind speed and direction, relative humidity, barometric pressure, photosynthetically active radiation, salinity, dissolved oxygen, chlorophyll fluorescence, and wave height and period (Mordy et al., 2017).
 Data summaries are transmitted to shore via a satellite link, and the vehicles are controlled over this link.
 Missions include studying the impacts of climate variability and other environmental aspects on northern fur seals and other marine mammal populations, measuring carbon dioxide and the abundance of Arctic cod, collecting observations for sea ice prediction and satellite algorithm development, and tracking Alaska red king crab (e.g. Mordy et al., 2017, De Robertis et al. 2019, Levine et al., in press).